 Our marketing costs primarily consist of salaries, benefits, incentive compensation and stock-based compensation.
 They also include expenses for travel, trade shows, and other promotional and marketing activities, including direct and online marketing.
-As the business environment improves, we expect selling and marketing expenses to continue to increase, but at a rate slightly below our rate of revenue growth.
+Due to business disruption and COVID-19 related restrictions imposed by the governments in many countries in which we operate, we have experienced significant decline in our selling and marketing expenses.
+As the business environment improves, we expect selling and marketing expenses to increase, but at a rate slightly below our rate of revenue growth.

 General and Administrative.
-Our general and administrative costs primarily consist of expenses associated with our executive, accounting and finance, legal and human resource departments and intellectual property portfolio.
+Our general and administrative costs primarily consist of expenses associated with our executive, accounting and finance, legal, intellectual property, and human resource departments.
 These expenses consist of personnel-related expenses (primarily salaries, benefits, incentive compensation and stock-based compensation) and allocated facilities costs, audit fees, legal fees, consultants, travel, insurance, and bad debt expense.
 During the normal course of operations, we may incur bad debt expense on accounts receivable balances that are deemed to be uncollectible.

 Research and Development.
-Our research and development costs primarily consist of personnel-related costs (primarily salaries, benefits, incentive compensation, and stock-based compensation), material costs, amortization of intangible assets, regulatory affairs, clinical costs, and facilities costs in our Yokneam, Israel and San Jose, California research centers.
+Our research and development costs primarily consist of personnel-related costs (primarily salaries, benefits, incentive compensation, and stock-based compensation), material costs, amortization of intangible assets, regulatory affairs, and clinical costs, and facilities costs in our Yokneam, Israel and San Jose, California research centers.
 Our ongoing research and development activities are primarily focused on improving and enhancing our current technologies, products, and services, and on expanding our current product offering with the introduction of new products and expanded indications.